rebelsky/sams-assorted-musings-reflections/three-months.md

 * Reflect better on some issues.
 * Sometimes makes me happier.
 * Better at letting the essay choose me.
+* Learning more about my audience.
+Not many people click the "Like" button, but I do seem to have a variety of readers.
+* Should restore some version of the Posse essay.

 ---